 - the employer should use the compensation only for the purpose of continuing paying the employees’ wages;

-- the employer shall not resort to dismissal of the employees on economic, technological or organizational grounds (during the period for which the employer receives compensation);
+- the employer shall not resort to dismissal of the employees on economic, technological or organizational grounds (during the period for which the employer receives compensation); and

 - the employer should inform the Works Council or Personnel Representative Body of its intention to submit a NOW application (or, absent any of such bodies, the Town Hall).

 If the request for compensation is granted, the employer will receive compensation for up to a maximum of three times the actual employers’ wage costs incurred in January 2020, including a surcharge for social security contributions and pension contributions.
-Compensation will thus be given for a three month period (initially).
+Compensation will thus be given for a three-month period (initially).
 The actual level of compensation will depend on the level of the drop in revenues:

 - if revenues drop by 100 per cent, employers will be compensated for 90 per cent of the employers’ wage costs; and